DUNE-DAQ/docs/docs/packages/dfmodules/README.md

 The modules in this package produce operational monitoring metrics to provide visibility into their operation.
 Some example quantities that are reported include the following:

-* the TRBModule (TRB) module reports a lot of information that can be useful to understand boht the state of the TRB and part of the surrounding systems.
+* the TriggerRecordBuilder (TRB) module reports a lot of information that can be useful to understand boht the state of the TRB and part of the surrounding systems.
 The complete description of all the metrics can be found at this [link](https://github.com/DUNE-DAQ/dfmodules/blob/develop/docs/TRB_metrics.md).
 The metrics are used to report both error conditions and internal status as well as general information about the data stream.

-* the DataWriterModule module reports the number of TRs received and written.
+* the DataWriter module reports the number of TRs received and written.
 Typically, these two values match, but they may not if data storage has been disabled, or if a data-storage prescale has been specified in the configuration.

 ### Raw Data Files